Kridge42/Metabolic-Syndrome/README.md

 - Metabolic syndrome is a group of five conditions that can lead to heart disease, diabetes, stroke and other health problems.
 - Metabolic syndrome is diagnosed when someone has three or more of these risk factors:

-  - High blood glucose (sugar)
+  - High blood glucose (sugar).
+Fasting glucose: ≥100 mg/dL
-  - Low levels of HDL (“good”) cholesterol in the blood
+  - Low levels of HDL (“good”). cholesterol in the blood.
+Men <40 mg/dL, Women <50 mg/dL
-  - High levels of triglycerides in the blood
+  - High levels of triglycerides in the blood.
+Triglycerides: ≥150 mg/dL.
-  - Large waist circumference or “apple-shaped” body
+  - Large waist circumference or “apple-shaped” body. - Men  >102 cm (>40 in),  Women  >88 cm (>35 in).
-  - High blood pressure
+  - High blood pressure.
+Blood pressure: ≥135/≥85 mm Hg

 Source: https://www.heart.org/en/health-topics/metabolic-syndrome/about-metabolic-syndrome